Azure/fleet/docs/howtos/takeover.md

 ## Takeover and comparison options

-> See the how-to guide on drift detection for an explaination on comparison options.
+> See the how-to guide on drift detection for an explanation on comparison options.

 The `comparisonOptions` setting applies to the takeover process as well.
 If `partialComparison` is used, Fleet will only report configuration differences in the managed